-One of Australia’s most remarkable outback landscapes, massive Wolfe Creek Crater National Park, lies on the edge of the Great Sandy Desert in the East Kimberley.
+One of Australia’s most remarkable outback landscapes, Wolfe Creek Crater National Park lies on the edge of the Great Sandy Desert in the East Kimberley.

-Wolfe Creek Crater is the second largest crater in the world, measuring 880 metres across and to a depth about 60 metres below the rim.
+Wolfe Creek Crater is the second largest crater in the world, measuring 880 metres diameter and roughly 60 metres deep from the rim.

 The Aboriginal Dreamtime story tells of two rainbow snakes crossing the desert and creating Sturt and Wolfe Creeks by emerging from the ground.